Our Vet and Nursing Team

 We also employ Student Veterinary Nurses who can perform all the tasks an RVN can perform, as long as they are under the close supervision of a Veterinary Surgeon or an RVN.
 As a Training Practice we ensure that our Student Veterinary Nurses are gradually taught all the many tasks that they will need to be able to perform once they qualify.

-We are also fortunate to have a team members Nikki, who has years of experience in the Veterinary Profession but who have never sat the examinations to qualify as RVNs.
+We are also fortunate to have Nikki (Practice Manager) who has years of experience in the Veterinary Profession after having completed the training course and initial exams, but never sat the final examinations to qualify as an RVN due to a riding accident.
 Nikki holds the Honorary title of ‘Senior Nurse’.
-Nikki have been especially trained to undertake specific tasks to support our clients, but are not permitted to perform the roles listed above that RVNs may perform.
-They are distinguished by the title on their name badges and the different colour of their uniform (dark blue, whereas RVNs traditionally where dark green).
+Nikki has been especially trained to undertake specific tasks to support our clients, but is not permitted to perform the roles listed above that RVNs may perform.

 All our RVNs, Student Veterinary Nurses and Senior Nurses provide Nurse’s Clinics where they can clip your pet’s claws, change bandages, weigh your pet, provide flea and worm advice, offer support when your pet’s mobility becomes reduced, offer advice on the correct nutrition for your pet, and its weight management, offer advice on keeping your pet’s teeth clean and healthy, provide follow up on nutrition after neutering, and post-operative health checks, remove sutures, administer subcutaneous injections on the vet’s prescription, administer medications by mouth, and ear cleaning or ear treatments and eye medications, groom and dematt pets whose coats are out of control, de-fluff ears and paws, offer advice on bringing up well behaved pets, and guidance for those whose behaviour is not acceptable, collect voided urine samples, insert a microchip, advise about rabbit or other exotic pet husbandry and care, fit buster collars and prevent wound interference, and run puppy parties.
 All our staff can advise you on Pet Insurance, and are regulated by the FSA, having undertaken PIA training regularly.